Billy Haughton: Early life and career

 Born in Gloversville, New York, Haughton came from a farming background, where he competed in fairground races before coming into harness driving.
 In the early 1960s, he started developing a stable of his own.
 His best horses were Rum Customer that won the pacing Triple Crown in 1968, Green Speed that was named Harness Horse of the Year in 1977, and Nihilator that was named Harness Horse of the Year for 1985.
 With his Meadow Paige, Haughton paced a world record 1:55.2-minute mile in a time trial at Lexington in 1967.

 Personal life and death

-Haughton was married to Dorothy Bischoff, and together they had five children.
+Haughton was married to Dorothy Bischoff, and together they had five children, including Peter, who was also a harness driver.
+His son Peter, died in an automobile accident in East Rutherford, New Jersey on January 25, 1980.

 On July 15, 1986, Haughton died in Valhalla, New York, from head injuries sustained at Yonkers Raceway at the age of 62.

-Haughton's son, Peter, who was also a driver, died in a car crash in 1980.
-His wife Dorothy died on March 31, 2019, at the age of 87 in Newfields, New Hampshire.
+His wife Dorothy died on March 31, 2019, at her home in Newfields, New Hampshire at the age of 87.